 The practical effect of the maths error has been verified in conversations with senior field staff, who readily confirmed that re-work had been requested, where they were confident there was no actual problem.
 Having discussed the error, they agreed that the corrected math would have resulted in fewer problems.

 The effects of these delays on network specification, repair times and system rollout schedules are real.
 The solution is now very simple: average the measurements using a spreadsheet, which incorporates the correct linear maths.
 The use of a PC is now very common for recording results.

 Not discussed in this paper is the effect of incorrect maths on the statistical results of data logging, both would be affected.
 In addition, no attempt has been made to survey industry standard practices in other fields such as losses in electrical and radio systems.

-A maths problem affecting the practical accuracy of end to end attenuation measurements has been identified and demonstrated.
+A maths problem affecting the practical accuracy of end-to-end attenuation measurements has been identified and demonstrated.
 The result of this problem is needless re-work and delay in system acceptance and repairs.
 Due to the now common use of PC computers, this is easily fixed by use of a spreadsheet set up with the correct linear maths.

-This example demonstrates that Graph 1 could be used to estimate the errors achieved in any particular situation.
+This example demonstrates that Graph 1 could be used to estimate the errors achieved in any situation.